-Due to the Covid-19 event, passport offices in many countries have suspended or restricted the issuance of new passports, as well as passport renewals.
-Also, Mexican Consulates are only dealing with emergency cases, which means that requests for visas and other consular services are not being routinely processed.
+Due to Covid-19, passport offices in many countries have suspended or restricted the issuance of new passports, as well as passport renewals.
+Mexican Consulates are gradually reopening to issue visas and provide other Consulate services; check with your nearest Mexican Consulate for details about their schedules and procedures.

 If you are visiting Mexico and arriving by airplane, you must carry a current passport.
 Note that Passport Cards are not valid for air travel.
 We also recommend that your passport is valid for at least six months from the date of your arrival in Mexico.
 If your passport is expired the airlines will not allow you to board the aircraft.

 If you are visiting Mexico by land (crossing the border from the US into Mexico) you can use a passport or, if you’re a US citizen, a Passport Card.
 Important: Note that the US-Mexico land border is currently restricted to essential crossings only.

 Residents: If you are a legal foreign resident of Mexico, you will need your current passport and residency card (or visa sticker) to enter Mexico.
 See also: Procedures for entering and leaving Mexico and Expiring and expired residency permits

 If you are entering or returning to the USA from Mexico, you will need a form of documentation described on this page of the CBP website.
 If you are not an American or Canadian citizen, you will require a valid passport and a visa or visa waiver (ESTA) or ‘green card’ (legal residency card) to enter the USA from Mexico.